-The librirt library is used to interface with different virtualization technologies.
-Before getting started with librirt it is best to make sure your hardware supports the necessary virtualization extensions for KVM.
+The libvirt library is used to interface with different virtualization technologies.
+Before getting started with libvirt it is best to make sure your hardware supports the necessary virtualization extensions for KVM.
 Enter the following from a terminal prompt:

 kvm-ok